-There are a number of details that you should consider in order to be better prepared for your shooting.
+There are several details that you should consider to be better prepared for your shooting.

 Clothes, legal terms, brand elements, is everything on point?